 It does not have a lot of sound enhancement options, as with most budget bars.
 However, you can adjust the bass and treble or improve the dialogue.

 These formats can be found on many streaming platforms, particularly with movies.
-It’s still an excellent entry-level option if you prefer TV shows and music to watch movies.
+It’s still an excellent begin-level option if you prefer TV shows and music to watch movies.

 Bestisan 60W Bluetooth Soundbar